Skip to main contentLink to External Link Policy

 Background

-• Thunder god vine is a perennial commonly grown in southeast China.
-It has reportedly been used for hundreds of years in traditional Chinese medicine.
+• Thunder god vine is a perennial plant commonly grown in southeast China.

-• Currently, thunder god vine is promoted for use orally (by mouth) for rheumatoid arthritis, multiple sclerosis, Crohn’s disease, lupus, psoriasis, fever, and other conditions.
-It is also promoted for use topically (applied to the skin) for rheumatoid arthritis.
+• Currently, thunder god vine is promoted for use orally (by mouth) for rheumatoid arthritis, kidney problems, Crohn’s disease, eczema, and other conditions.
+It is also promoted topically (applied to the skin) for rheumatoid arthritis.

 How Much Do We Know?